 Your profile is still valid even though you are missing a copy of any mandatory records.
 In lieu of your missing files, our expert team at Paul Immigrations will include a letter of declaration that gives a good reason for their absence.

-A cover letter is optional, but it is very useful in making your profile stand out amongst thousands.
-This personal statement gives the immigration authorities a bird’s eye view of your motivations, values, and unique mix of skills and professional experiences.
-As it may be challenging to write in a convincing yet succinct manner, our expert writers are more than happy to help you craft your personalised cover letter.
+While optional, a cover letter makes your profile stand out amongst thousands.
+It gives the authorities a bird’s eye view of your motivations and unique mix of skills and experiences.
+Our expert writers are more than happy to help you craft your personalised piece convincingly yet succinctly.

 Our specialists will also make sure these translations are submitted and that you retain both physical and soft copies.